Alchemy-United-EV/AlchemyUnited/replit.md

 This is a premium web platform for Alchemy United, a luxury EV charging network.
 The project features a sophisticated one-page marketing website with comprehensive application forms for early access and host partnerships.
 Built with React and Express.js, it showcases high-end EV charging technology with luxury automotive brand positioning and premium user experience.
 The platform includes functional routing, form validation, and professional success flows for lead generation.

 ## Recent Changes
-- **Complete Email Integration**: Successfully configured SendGrid with custom domain authentication for professional email sending
+- **Security Implementation**: Added comprehensive security measures including rate limiting, input validation, and CORS restrictions
-- **Lead Management System**: Built comprehensive lead capture system with contact forms, partnership inquiries, and waitlist signups
+- **Authentication System**: Implemented JWT-based authentication with encrypted passwords protecting admin dashboard access
-- **Email Notifications**: Automated professional email notifications for all lead submissions sent to admin
+- **Leads Management**: Built comprehensive Leads tab in dashboard with search, filtering, and pagination for all form submissions
-- **DNS Configuration**: Successfully configured Google Workspace and SendGrid DNS records for alchemyunited.org domain
+- **Form Protection**: All form endpoints now secured with rate limiting (5 submissions/hour), input sanitization, and validation
-- **Production Ready Email**: All email functionality tested and operational with professional domain authentication
+- **CORS Configuration**: Restricted origins to known domains with proper headers and credential handling

 # User Preferences